Culver-Services/productivechad/README.md

-- 👋 Hi, My name is Chadwick Culver or Chad for short.
+- 👋 Hi, My name is Chadwick Culver and i am a techy.
 - 👀 I’m interested in ...
 Creating my portfolio into a masterpiece.
 - 🌱 I’m currently learning ...
 To sharpen my skills as a graduate in 2021
 - 💞️ I’m looking to collaborate on ...
 Demonstrating logic and focusing on material benifiting all.